Foxandxss/angular-tips/source/_posts/2013-08-01-why-does-angular-dot-js-rock.markdown

 Hello, World
 ***

 The first thing we are doing here is defining our Angular application.
-To do that we just create an angular module which receives a name and an array of dependencies (Line 1).
+To do that we just create an Angular module which receives a name and an array of dependencies (Line 1).

 With our `app` in place the next thing to do is to create our controller.
 We do this calling the `controller` method in our `app module`.
 We give it a name and a function.